 Every knee is different.
 If a knee joint needs to be replaced, one option is to use customised, personalised knee prosthetics.
-This involves adapting the 3D printed implant to the knee rather than the knee to the implant.
+These are made with the help of a 3D printer.
+This involves adapting the implant to the knee rather than the knee to the implant.
 This often gives patients more stability and mobility after the operation than standard prostheses, and in particular a joint that feels more natural.

 Knee pain is not inevitable.
 If you are experiencing joint damage or osteoarthritis in the knee, one possible treatment is a surgically implanted artificial joint.

 If it is determined during the medical examinations that an individualised knee prosthesis is a sensible option for you, a CT scan of your knee joint is taken prior to the operation.
-These tomographic images are used to produce an individualised prosthesis with a 3D printer, which is then delivered to the hospital shortly before the surgery.
+These tomographic images are used to produce (with the aid of a 3D printer) an individualised prosthesis, which is then delivered to the hospital shortly before the surgery.
 Customised knee prostheses are made from the same materials as conventional prostheses, which have proven themselves over many years.

 The most frequently asked questions about customised knee prostheses from a 3D printer